-He thrust the muzzle of the pistol into Masson’s belly.
+He thrust the muzzle of his pistol into Masson’s belly.

-A door slammed open to Gideon’s left, the sound of steel on brick ricocheting through the alley.
-Masson’s shoulders hunched in reaction, the posture feline.
+A door banged open to Gideon’s left, the sound of steel on brick ricocheting through the alley.
+Masson’s shoulders hunched in reaction, his posture feline.

 Gideon pulled the trigger.
 The gunshot muffled the Unseen’s defiant shout.

 Masson sprang, fangs bared.
-Gideon launched from the ground, driving his shoulder into the hurtling form.
-Bones jarred as they collided.
+Gideon launched from the ground, driving his shoulder into a bone-jarring collision.
 The impact drove Gideon back, feet skidding.
 They grappled, claws tearing the pistol from his hand and taking flesh with it.
-Despite the wounds, Masson was impossibly strong.
-Gideon punched his temple, knocking him aside.
+Despite his stomach wound, Masson was impossibly strong.
+Gideon punched the creature’s temple, knocking him aside.

 The reprieve didn’t last.
 Teeth aimed for Gideon’s throat, but he twisted and let the fangs bury themselves in the heavy fabric of his greatcoat.
 They scraped his collarbone, needle-sharp.
 Revulsion shuddered through him.
 He flung his opponent off with a guttural shout of disgust.

 A figure darted into view, swinging a cudgel two-handed.
 The weapon connected with Masson’s upflung arm.
-The snap of bone was followed by a feral shriek.
-Masson shrank away, but not before a second figure ran into view, and the newcomer had a long knife.
+A feral shriek followed the snap of bone, and Masson shrank away.

-It was hard to see, the only light at that end of the alley the faint golden squares from the hotel windows above.
+The faint golden squares of the hotel windows shed feeble illumination from above.
 Gideon followed the scuffle of feet, navigating by instinct.
-The need to strike back, to finish the enemy drove him like madness.
+The need to strike back, to finish the enemy, drove him like madness.

 You’re the brother.

-There was only one thing that could refer to.
+There was only one thing that could mean.
 This was the Unseen who had murdered Gideon’s twin sister.